 - If you are sweating a lot at night, lie on a towel to soak up moisture and keep your sheets dry

 - Wear cotton clothes, as they absorb sweat better than man made materials and don’t make you feel cold when they get wet

-- Drink plenty of fluids (at least 2.5 to 3 litres a day) as you can lose a lot of fluid in sweat
+- Drink plenty (at least 2.5 to 3 litres a day) as you can lose a lot of fluid in sweat

 - Have plenty of warm baths or showers